-EFF believes that the only way to break the cycle of poverty is to educate the children…especially the girls.
+EFF believes that the only way to break the cycle of poverty is to educate the children, especially the girls.
 Studies have shown that educating females tends to have a greater generational impact on decreasing poverty and increasing educational opportunities than any other investment.
-Because young girls will someday be the future mothers of a new generation, EFF wants to empower the girls’ abilities to contribute to the work force and be financially independent.
+Because young girls will someday be the future mothers of a new generation, EFF wants to empower girls to contribute to the work force and be financially independent.
 EFF is committed to making that investment through education.

 Who is Roman Kifle?